 In December of 2014 a phone call came from the owner of the building where her restaurant now occupies.
 He called to tell her that the previous owners, whom she was friends with, decided not to renew their lease.
 He asked her if she would be interested in opening a restaurant in the same space that she helped open and was a part of for 9 years.
 He knew that if anyone knew the space and the neighborhood, it was her.

-Taking a leap of faith and believing in herself, Patrice and her family opened Purple Patch, a Filipino-American restaurant.
+Taking a leap of faith and believing in herself, Patrice and her family opened Purple Patch, a Filipino-American restaurant on March 17, 2015.
 She has dedicated most of the menu to her mother’s recipes and Filipino cuisine.
 She taught her kitchen how to prepare Filipino food just as her mother taught her.

-Purple Patch recently celebrated its 4 year anniversary.
-It has been recognized as one of the first Filipino Restaurant in Washington, D.C., and has become a destination for travelers near and far.
+Purple Patch will be celebrating its 6 year anniversary on March 17th.
+Since opening it has been recognized as one of the first Filipino Restaurants in Washington, D.C., and has become a destination for travelers near and far.
 It was in the 2015 Fall Dining Guide as Tom Sietsma’s top 37 restaurants to dine in D.C.
 DCist named Purple Patch as one of the top 10 restaurants to open in 2015 and Tablelog named them top 9 Filipino restaurants in America.
+Named #4 in Best Big 7’s Top 25 Best Filipino Restaurants in the United States in 2020.
+The Michelin Guide features Purple Patch and said, “this restaurant delivers note-perfect food with the right amount of playfulness”.

 As Patrice would say, “there are some things in life that are just so undeniable.
-Seeking other paths or not acknowledging what makes you happy doesn’t make it go away.”
-Her mother knew when Patrice was little that she would be a restaurateur—it was just a matter of time.
+Seeking other paths or not acknowledging what makes you happy doesn’t make it go away, take a leap of faith and believe you can do it”.